 Project WET is an interactive elementary school science program aimed at educating students about the importance of water.
-In partnership with Richmond elementary school teachers and City of Richmond Public Works staff, this program for grade 4 through 7 students is designed to inform, entertain and educate students on the importance of water quality and supply.
+In partnership with Richmond elementary school teachers and City of Richmond Public Works staff, this program for grade 4 through 7 students is designed to inform, entertain and educate students on the importance of water quality, conservation and supply.
 The acronym “WET” stands for “Water Education Team.”
 The main objective is to promote higher-level thinking skills while learning about the fundamentals of water quality, water consumption and waste in an interactive and fun environment.

 - Water sampling and quality testing